 - Curry beef (thin slices of beef dipped in curry sauce)

-Of these, we like herb samgyupsal and spicy beef the best.
+Now, let’s move on to the star of this restaurant: the meats.
+We like herb samgyupsal and spicy beef the best.
 The herb samgyupsal is given as a thick slab and so it cooks longer, so if you’re already hungry you might want to leave it for last.
-The spicy beef isn’t spicy at all (at least to me), but it’s very delicious.
+The spicy beef isn’t spicy at all and it’s very delicious.

-I actually wanted to order more so we can taste the other meats, but Hali and I aren’t really that big eaters and at the end we played it safe and just ordered more spicy beef.
+I actually wanted to order more flavors, but at the end we played it safe and just ordered more spicy beef.
+After an hour, we were so full we couldn’t stand up.

 Service-wise, they give refills quite fast and they are very attentive.
 It’s easy to get the attention of the staff.
 At the end of our meal, we were given a rose.
 How romantic!
 (We gave it to our cat, Mingming, at home.)